marcus912/amazon-bedrock-agentcore-agent/README.md

 # Local testing (requires Docker)
 agentcore launch --local

-# Deploy to AWS
+# Deploy to AWS with environment variables
+./bin/deploy.sh                      # Recommended: auto-loads .env
+# Or manually:
-agentcore launch
+agentcore launch --env GITHUB_PAT=your-pat

+# Test and cleanup
 agentcore invoke '{"prompt": "Hi"}' agentcore destroy
 ```

+**Important:** When deploying to AWS, the `.env` file is NOT automatically uploaded.
+Use `./bin/deploy.sh` to automatically pass environment variables, or use `--env` flags manually.

 ## Custom Tools